-After former golfing legend and TV pundit Bernard Gallacher survived a cardiac arrest last year, the theme of golf and defibrillators has been pushed into the spotlight, we hope that people have taken note of the facts and act now as it could save lives.
+Former Ryder Cup Captain and TV pundit Bernard Gallacher survived a cardiac arrest in 2013 and following this news, the theme of golf and defibrillators have been pushed into the spotlight.

 In Bernard Gallacher’s case, it is a remarkable story of being in the right place at the right time, if that’s the best way to phrase it, for having a cardiac arrest.